AzureCloud-Bryce/Tier-2-App/README.md

 #### Step 2: Generate an SSH Key Pair

-Create the `.ssh` folder if it does not exist:
+In the Terminal, create the `.ssh` folder if it does not exist:

 ```powershell
 mkdir C:\Users\<YourUsername>\.ssh